Virtualizing your company operations is certainly no small feat. In our previous write-up we discussed the benefits of managing remote teams.

 Here are some of the challenges to consider before taking your current remote team, virtual on amore permanent basis.

 Reports show that in some instances a gradual decline in performance and productivity output are detected in new remote workers usually after the novelty wears off in 3-5 months.

-On the other end of the continuum there is a group of highly driven employees who views working remotely as the perfect opportunity to put in excessive hours, which leads to burn-out and a very sharp decline in performance following months of non sustainable output levels reaching way above targets and kpi's.
+More becoming less On the other end of the continuum there is a group of highly driven employees who views working remotely as the perfect opportunity to put in excessive hours, which leads to burn-out and a very sharp decline in performance following months of non sustainable output levels reaching way above targets and kpi's.

 Some people need people